-Thank you for participating in the 2020 Annual SIG Chairs Elections!
-Join me in congratulating all of the SIG Chairs reelected for the 2021 term and in welcoming five newly elected Chairs who’ll be joining this amazing group of community leaders and volunteers to co-lead the SIGs this year: Rachael Winter Durant, Chelsea Shannon, Tristan Roddis, Gregory Castillo, and Susan Wigodner.
+Thank you for participating in the 2021 Annual SIG Chairs Elections!
+Join me in congratulating all of the SIG Chairs reelected for the 2022 term and in welcoming three newly elected Chairs who’ll be joining this amazing group of community leaders and volunteers to co-lead the SIGs this year: Brian Hewitt, David Zlatic and Gregory Castillo.
 Congratulations to all!

 Eric Longo, Executive Director

 Note: Chris was the only candidate running to chair this SIG this year.
 If you’re interested in supporting him as co-chair in 2022, you can contact him directly so he can appoint you.

 Chair: Chris Unitt, Founder, One Further (reelected)

 Chris Unitt is the founder of One Further, a digital analytics and user research agency in the UK.
 He works with organizations that want to figure out how to gain a better understanding of their online audiences and how best to serve them.
 He has a particular specialism in Google Analytics (along with Google Tag Manager and Data Studio), both in terms of technical implementation and extracting insights from the data.
 Chris has worked with cultural organizations for over a decade, from involvement in a wide range of projects to holding board positions.
 In the museum sector more specifically, Chris currently works with the British Museum, Victoria & Albert Museum, Royal Academy of Arts, Tate, and Royal Museums Greenwich among others.
 Outside of work (bit still on a work-related theme), Chris publishes the Cultural Digital email newsletter, rounding up tech developments in the cultural sector, speaks at conferences, and occasionally blogs at chrisunitt.co.uk.